Brush up on your spelling, punctuation and grammar with this free ebook.

 The book proofreader looks at two areas as they read:

-• Accuracy: A proofreader corrects errors in spelling, punctuation and grammar, catching all the misspellings, spotting that misplaced apostrophe and sorting dodgy verb agreements.
+• Accuracy: A proofreader corrects errors in spelling, punctuation and grammar, catching misspellings, spotting that misplaced apostrophe and sorting dodgy verb agreements.

 The proofreader usually works in Microsoft Word, marking up the manuscript using the Track Changes feature.
 By arrangement, the proofreader can also work with paper proofs, or on a PDF document.